-Fabric Book Cover
+Fabulous and Fun Fabric Book Cover Tutorial

-This adorable fabric book cover helps you easily transport your bible or other favorite book.
 Follow these directions for making a fabric book cover and you'll have a personalized book tote in no time!
 Fabric book covers also make great gifts.
-You can also find the video tutorial for this project, created by Maureen Wilson.

-- 1/2 yard outer fabric (1/3 yd for smaller book)
+- 1/2 yard outer fabric (1/3 yd for a smaller book)

-- 1/2 yard inner fabric (1/3 yd for smaller book)
+- 1/2 yard inner fabric (1/3 yd for a smaller book)

 - 1/2 yard light interfacing (I used sew-on, but you could use fusible)